-The Conservancy’s annual live fundraiser, Land on the Horizon, will take place on Friday, November 4th at Chemung Hills Golf and Banquet Center in Howell.
+Nineteen years after hosting its first grassroots event in an aircraft hangar, the Livingston Land Conservancy’s annual live fundraiser, Land on the Horizon, is set for next Friday, October 6th at Chemung Hills Golf and Banquet Center in Howell.

-The evening aims to celebrate the natural beauty and rural character of the Livingston County area and support the over 750 acres of quality natural areas and productive farmland properties the LLC protects.
-The LLC preserves land as owned nature preserves or as conservation easements on behalf of private landowners.
-Various projects are currently in the works throughout the county.
+The evening celebrates the natural beauty and rural character of the Livingston County area and supports the over 750 acres of quality natural areas and productive farmland properties the Conservancy protects.
+The non-profit preserves land as owned nature preserves or as conservation easements on behalf of private landowners.

-The all-volunteer, non-profit is completely self-supporting by memberships and donations and receives no financial funding from taxpayers or municipalities.
-The event is described as fast-paced and lively - featuring live and silent auctions, raffles, a chef-prepared dinner buffet and cash bar.
-The Annie and Rod Capps Quartet of Chelsea will provide entertainment.
+The all-volunteer organization is completely self-supporting by memberships and donations and receives no financial funding from taxpayers or municipalities.
+The non-profit is also always in need of volunteers in a number of different areas.

-All net proceeds from the event will go toward the Conservancy’s Land Acquisition and Stewardship funds, which support 17 different protected properties in Livingston County.
+All net proceeds from the fundraiser go toward the Conservancy’s Land Acquisition and Stewardship funds that support 17 different protected properties in Livingston County.